Naturalization to US citizenship

-“If you qualify for naturalization, you should apply.
-Once your a U.S. Citizen, you cannot be detained or deported by ICE.”— Brian D. Lerner, Immigration Lawyer
+“If you qualify for naturalization, you should apply.— Brian D. Lerner, Immigration Lawyer

 An applicant must be a legal permanent resident in the U.S. The applicant must have an I-551 (Alien Registration Card) to proceed.

 Just before applying, A naturalization applicant must have been physically present in the U.S. For at least 30 months out of the previous five years.
 However, If the applicant was absent for more than six months but less than one year, The applicant may still be eligible if he or she can show that the absence was not an abandonment of resident status.

 Good Moral Character

 A naturalization applicant must show good moral character during the five-year period prior to application

 (three years if married to a U.S. citizen or one year for certain military exceptions).

 Murder convictions are a permanent obstacle to naturalization,